 ^{}NOTE: Students completing either 1001 - level foreign language course to satisfy a College Preparatory Curriculum (CPC) requirement may not use the same course to satisfy a degree requirement.
 A 1001- level foreign language course in a different language can be used to satisfy degree requirements.
-Students who have taken foreign language in high school may take the 1001level in the same language in Area C, but it is recommended that they request permission to exempt the course and take the 1002level course.
+Students who have taken foreign language in high school may take the 1001-level in the same language in Area C, but it is recommended that they request permission to exempt the course and take the 1002-level course.

-Area D Science, Mathematics and Technolog ЗУ 11-12 hours

-(Choose two) 8

-BIOL 1107/1108 Principles of Biology I, II 4 each

-CHEM 1211/1212 Principles of Chemistry I, II 4 each

-GEOL 1121 Physical Geology 4

-GEOL 1122 Historical Geology 4

-ISCI 1101 Integrated Science 4

-PHYS 2211 Physics I: Classical Mechanics 4

-PHYS 2212 Physics II: Electricity, Magnetism, Optics 4
+Area D Science, Mathematics and Technolog IY 11-12 hours (Choose two) 8 BIOL 1103/1104 Introductory Biology I, II 4 each BIOL 1107/1108 Principles of Biology I, II 4 each CHEM 1211/1212 Principles of Chemistry I, II 4 each GEOL 1121 Physical Geology 4 GEOL 1122 Historical Geology 4 ISCI 1101 Integrated Science 4 PHYS 2211 Physics I: Classical Mechanics 4 PHYS 2212 Physics II: Electricity, Magnetism, Optics 4

 NOTE: (1) Science and Non-Science Majors may fulfill Area D, at East Georgia College, by taking two four hour lab science courses, a sequence is not required, and three hours of mathematics.
 (2) Allied Health Professional Majors, including Nursing, are required to complete a sequence of two four hour lab science courses in either Chemistry or Physics.
+(3) Students cannot satisfy Area D with BIOL 1103 and 1107 or BIOL 1103 and 1108.

 (Choose one) 3-4

 MATH 1113 Pre-calculus 3

 MATH 1121 Introduction to Statistics 3

 MATH 1301 Introduction to Computer Programming 3

-MATH 1540/2012/2013 Calculus I, II, III 4 each
+MATH 1540/2012/2013 Calculus I, II, III